Search by Keyword

 A two-measure introduction starts things off, which is a preview of the last two measures of the first and third verse.
 This introduction is entirely played by Chris Thomas on harpsichord, this instrument becoming the most dominant element of the entire song.

 This moves smoothly into the second verse which is also eight measures long.
-George goes back to single-tracked vocals along with the same Beatles instrumentation of guitar, bass and tambourine as heard in the final two measures of the previous verse.
+George goes back to single-tracked vocals along with the same Beatles instrumentation of guitar, bass and kick drum / tambourine as heard in the final two measures of the previous verse.
 One additional feature here is the cellos playing a background counter-melody line for the entire verse.
-The sixth measure break mimics the first verse, the only difference being that the cellos follow the ascending harpsichord notes.
+The sixth measure break mimics the first verse, the only difference here is that the cellos follow the ascending harpsichord notes.
 The seventh measure is virtually identical to what was played in the first verse, apart from Ringo hesitating to come in with the tambourine on the downbeat as if he wasn't sure if he was supposed to play or not.
 The eighth measure includes a sharp 16th note ascending scale which is used as a transition for the key change that appears in the bridge that follows.

 This bridge is seven measures long and is accented throughout with anticipatory eighth notes from the strings.
 George's vocals are sung through the effect outlined above which sound like the result of having his nose pinched.
-George continues his acoustic guitar and Paul changes to eighth note bass playing while Ringo continues his steady tambourine rhythm.
+George continues his acoustic guitar and Paul changes to eighth note bass playing while Ringo continues his steady tambourine / kick drum rhythm.
 The harpsichord plays flowing chords on the one- and three-beats of the first two measures and plays a bluesy line in the fourth measure which is shadowed by the cellos.
 In the fifth through seventh measures, the harpsichord plays eighth note chords along with the strings while George's “damn good whacking” vocal line is double-tracked for added emphasis.

 After George guided Chris Thomas through the structure of the song, he sang and played a simple rhythm guitar and was treated to the expertise of those around him, watching his political commentary develop into something unique.
 Even though John, Paul and Ringo played rather slight roles in the proceedings, their performances were appropriately silly (John) and steady (Paul and Ringo).
 Both Chris Thomas and George Martin should get a good deal of credit in portraying this less-than-serious composition in the way that it should have been.
 It's what we could expect from George Martin after all, with his prior extensive work in producing comedy records for Peter Sellers, Dudley Moore and many others.